 He is an M&A lawyer dealing with transactions in various business sectors and he does not intend to be limited to any specific industry; he has experience in the automotive, autoparts and pharmaceutical business sectors.
 Wataru used to be an external general counsel for a Japanese subsidiary of a multinational insurance company and, therefore he knows Japanese insurance business regulations well.

-Act for a Japanese auto-parts manufacturing company on acquisition of a French company's business.
+Advising a Japanese company on its acquisition of its subsidiary.